-Thunder’s Mouth Theatre Artistic Director is Australian director, actor, writer, and voice/acting coach Flloyd Kennedy, presently based in the UK.
+Thunder’s Mouth Theatre Artistic Director is Australian director, actor, writer, singer-songwriter, performance poet and voice/acting coach Flloyd Kennedy, presently based in the UK.
 She has previously trained and worked in the UK, USA, Nigeria, New Zealand, Russia and Australia with some of the world’s most renowned theatre practitioners.

-Flloyd first came to the UK in the late 1960s, and over the next 30 odd years she performed street theatre, cabaret and fringe theatre, was lead vocalist with The Black Diamonds Havana Band (trad jazz) and Chorde en Bleu (modern jazz).
+Flloyd first came to the UK in the late 1960s, took part in the British Folk Revival and over the next 30 odd years she performed street theatre, cabaret and fringe theatre, was lead vocalist with The Black Diamonds Havana Band (trad jazz) and Chorde en Bleu (modern jazz).
 After three years as deputy wardrobe mistress for the King’s Theatre, Glasgow, she returned to performing, touring Scotland with Annexe Theatre, Shared Boat, Cahoots and several one-woman plays under the auspices of the Scottish Arts Council.
-She helped establish Performance Exchange, coordinating workshops and inter-disciplinary skills training for theatre practitioners in Scotland, and was founding Artistic Director of Golden Age Theatre (Glasgow), directing and performing in classic and contemporary plays, touring to festivals, theatres, schools and community halls (with workshops) around Scotland.
+She helped establish Performance Exchange, coordinating workshops and inter-disciplinary skills training for theatre practitioners in Scotland, and was founding Artistic Director of Golden Age Theatre (Glasgow), directing and performing in classic and contemporary plays, touring to festivals, theatres, schools and community halls (with workshops) around Scotland from 1991 to 1996.

 In 1992 Flloyd was invited to join the collaborative ensemble VoiceTheatre NY during their residency at the Columbia (Maryland, USA) Festival, before visiting Russia to train with the Maly Drama Theatre of St Petersburg.
 She established the Voice Studies elements of the Acting Courses at Langside College, and Coatbridge College, and taught Verse Speaking at the RSAMD.

-In 2014 her doctorate was awarded by the University of Queensland; my thesis is entitled “Shakespeare’s Voice: A Theory of the Voice in Performance”.
+In 2014 her doctorate was awarded by the University of Queensland; the thesis is entitled “Shakespeare’s Voice: A Theory of the Voice in Performance”.